 - Call the doctor right away if the normal dose does not work as well.

 - This drug may worsen bleeding in people who have bleeding problems that have not healed.
-If you have bleeding problems or take blood thinners, talk with your doctor.
+If your child has bleeding problems or takes blood thinners, talk with the doctor.

 - This drug is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This drug is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.